mwojnars/hypertag/core/README_draft.md

 ## Introduction

-Hypertag is a modern language for front-end development that allows writing (X)HTML pages and documents in a way similar to writing Python scripts, where _indentation_ encodes relationships between nested elements and thus removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ encodes relations between nested elements and thus removes the need for explicit closing tags.
-Hypertag provides advanced control of document rendering with native control blocks; high level of modularity with Python-like imports;
-and unprecedented support for code re-use thanks to native custom tags (_hypertags_).
+Hypertag provides advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, and unprecedented support for code reuse thanks to native custom tags (_hypertags_).

 <!---
+If you want to build commercial websites with Hypertag I'd be glad to supervise or consult on your projects.
+Please drop me an e-mail or contact via LinkedIn to hire me.

 Hypertag enables advanced control of document rendering process through native **control blocks** (if-elif-else, for, while, try);
 and let the programmer define **custom tags** (_hypertags_), either directly